queercomputer/Guanaco/README.md

 Ensure you have Python installed on your computer before starting.

 <details>
 <summary> 1.
-Downloading the Code Repository from GitHub</summary>
+Downloading the code repository from GitHub</summary>

-- Navigate to the GitHub Page: Open your web browser and go to the GitHub page where the code repository is located.

-- Download the Repository: Look for a green button labeled "Code" near the top of the page.
+- Download the Repository: On our [GitHub page](https://github.com/queercomputer/Guanaco/), look for the green button labeled "Code" near the top of the page.
 Click on it and then select "Download ZIP" from the dropdown menu.

-- Extract the ZIP File: Once the download is complete, locate the ZIP file on your computer (usually in your Downloads folder) and extract it.
-You can do this by right-clicking on the file and selecting - "Extract All" or "Extract Here."
+- Extract the ZIP File: Once the download is complete, locate the ZIP file on your computer and extract it.
 </details>

 <details>
 <summary> 2.
-Installing Python Modules</summary>
+Installing Python modules</summary>

 - Open Command Line Interface: